ar51an/unbound-redis/README.md

   > Run: `sudo ./post-install.sh`

   > `ℹ️` **Note:**
-  > Startup service and scripts are reused from unbound package in RaspiOS bullseye. `root.hints` is downloaded from `internic`, it will be automated through systemd timer.
+  > Startup service and scripts are reused from unbound package in RaspberryPi OS Bookworm. `root.hints` is downloaded from `internic`, it will be automated through systemd timer.
 * Alternatively, create user manually and use your preferred startup service and scripts.

 <div align="center">